JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 any more.

 “You will be cleared of this, Mr. Franklin, beyond all doubt.
-But I hope you won’t be cleared in THAT way.
+But I hope you won’t be cleared in _That_ way.
 See what the letter says, sir.
 In justice to the girl’s memory, see what it says.”

 I felt the earnestness with which he spoke–felt it as a friendly rebuke